civican/legisinfo/42-1/bills/C-69/bill_text.md

 the extent to which the designated project contributes to sustainability;

-the extent to which the adverse effects within federal jurisdiction and the adverse direct or incidental effects that are indicated in the impact assessment report in respect of the designated project are adverse;
+the extent to which the adverse effects within federal jurisdiction and the adverse direct or incidental effects that are indicated in the impact assessment report in respect of the designated project are significant;

 the implementation of the mitigation measures that the Minister or the Governor in Council, as the case may be, considers appropriate;